 Stock Margin Trading

-This Appendix 3 sets out the specific terms that will apply to you when you buy shares and ETFs on the eToro platform utilising our margin trading service, which includes when an existing fully paid securities position is Re-classified as a Stock Margin Trading position under paragraph 14 of Schedule C – and which involves us granting credit to you.
+This Appendix 3 sets out the specific terms that will apply to you when you buy shares and ETFs on the etoro platform utilising our margin trading service, which includes when an existing fully paid securities position is Re-classified as a Stock Margin Trading position under paragraph 14 of Schedule C – and which involves us granting credit to you.

 What is Stock Margin Trading?